-A. Excused absences
+A. Attendance

 You are expected to attend the lab section for which you are registered.
 If you miss your lab, notify your instructor immediately by e-mail.
-You must have a valid, documented excuse for missing your regular lab section to be allowed to make up a lab without penalty.
-The validity of excuses for missed labs or assignments will be determined by your instructor.
-If you do not have documentation for missing your lab, you may be given the opportunity to make up assignments of graded materials at the discretion of your instructor.
-This work will be done outside of the laboratory and will be penalized 20% of the total points.
-In this case, missed quizzes cannot be made up.
+You must have a valid, documented excuse for missing your regular lab section to be allowed to make up a lab without penalty (doctors note or documentation from the Dean of Students office https://care.dso.ufl.edu/instructor-notifications/).
+The validity of excuses for missed labs or assignments will be determined by your TA.
+If you do not have documentation for missing your lab, you may be given the opportunity to makeup assignments of graded materials at the discretion of your TA.
+This work may done outside of the laboratory and will be penalized 20% of the total points.
+If you know in advance that you are unable to make your regular section, contact your lab TA earlier in the week to arrange attending another section.
 Missed labs generally must be made up within the same week.
-If you know in advance that you are unable to make your regular sections, contact your lab TA earlier in the week.

-B. Illness
+Illness

 If you are ill with an infection that may be contagious by casual contact (e.g., a cold or flu), you should not attend class.
 Furthermore, if you have a fever associated with any illness, you should not attend class until you have been free of fever for at least 24 hours.
-The instructor reserves the right to ask any student to leave the classroom at any time if there is a reasonable likelihood that the student's presence in the classroom places other students at substantial risk of infection.
-If you miss three (3) or more assignments due to illness, you should apply for a medical withdrawal.
+The TA reserves the right to ask any student to leave the classroom at any time if there is a reasonable likelihood that the student's presence in the classroom places other students at substantial risk of infection.
+If you miss three (3) or more lab days due to illness, you should apply for a medical withdrawal.

-C. Assignment deadlines
+Assignment deadlines